chinanf-boy/cargo-book-zh/src/guide/creating-a-new-project.md

 }
 ```

-Cargo generated a “hello world” for us.
+Cargo generated a “hello world” program for us, otherwise known as a
+[*binary crate*][def-crate].
 Let’s compile it:

 ```console
 $ cargo build